Compare types

 Which type of heat pump is right for your home?

-Four flavours of heat pump are sold in the UK.
-They differ wildly in cost, efficiency and where they make sense — here's an honest, side-by-side comparison.
+Six kinds of heat pump are sold in the UK, and they differ widely in cost, efficiency, grant value and where they make sense.
+Here's an honest, side-by-side comparison.

 Air source (ASHP)